prabhuanantht/SafeDriveAI/Speech_Recognition/README.md

 ---

-## Troubleshooting

-- **Audio Not Recognized**:
-  - Ensure your microphone is working and not muted.
-  - Reduce background noise for better recognition.

-- **Command Not Found**:
-  - If the command is semantically far from the predefined list, it may not match.

-- **Google Speech Recognition Error**:
-  - Check your internet connection.
-  - Retry after some time as the API may face temporary issues.

----

 ## Future Enhancements

 - Add support for custom commands.
 - Integrate natural language understanding for more complex interactions.
 - Add GUI or voice feedback for better user experience.

----